Georgia Dog Bite Attorneys

 Dogs may be man's best friend, but they are still animals with potential for vicious behavior.
 Even the most seemingly domesticated house pet can become violent if provoked in a certain way, and the consequences can be devastating to the individual on the receiving end of the attack.
 A dog bite can cause minor to severe injuries, from small lacerations to considerable tear wounds.
 In some especially tragic cases, usually involving children, the results can be fatal.
 In order to recover damages such as medical expenses and emotional trauma after a dog bite incident, victims and their loved ones should turn to an experienced attorney for help.

-Get in touch with the reputable Atlanta personal injury legal team at The Law Offices of Wayne Grant, P.C. today, and we will help you determine what your best legal options are in a free, comprehensive case review.
+Get in touch with the reputable Atlanta personal injury legal team at Grant Law Office today, and we will help you determine what your best legal options are in a free, comprehensive case review.
 If you decide to have us proceed with your case, we will use the full scope of our resources to collect material evidence that lends credibility to your claim so you can get the full and fair compensation you justly deserve.
-To get started, please call us today at (404) 995-3955 or (866) 249-5513 or submit a case review form.
+To get started, please call us today at (404) 995-3955 or submit a case review form.

 Depending on the circumstances of your case and the strength of your claim, you may be able to recover the following economic and non-economic damages: